Inzane 17

 Maybe there is a future lesson here, just like before engaging mouth engage brain, before bashing a member send a pm

 I agree, but he should have known Bon's reputation is impeccable around here.
-I'm glad he eventually found out. cooldude
+I'm glad he eventually found out. :cooldude:

 old2soon

 I KNOW what a Stand Up Guy BonS is from personal first hand experience.
 Harken back to the recent I-16.
 I purchased a chrome handle bar mount thermometer from BonS and my big careless paws broke the thing.
 I/ME/MYSELF broke it.
 When I went back to his table to purchase another one and he wanted to GIVE me a new one-after I broke the first new one!
 I would NOT hear of it-my fault my bad-you Sir don't owe me a thing!
-All the years I've been riding attending M/C events I-16 was the FIRST time I had to TALK with a vendor to git them to TAKE money!! uglystupid2 I will say BonS when you passed us on I-70 in Illinois we SHOULD have rolled it on and stayed with y'all!
-2funny Ride with ANYTIME and ANYWHERE my Friend.
-Wink RIDE SAFE.
+All the years I've been riding attending M/C events I-16 was the FIRST time I had to TALK with a vendor to git them to TAKE money!! :uglystupid2: I will say BonS when you passed us on I-70 in Illinois we SHOULD have rolled it on and stayed with y'all! :2funny: Ride with ANYTIME and ANYWHERE my Friend. ;) RIDE SAFE.

 Today is the tommorow you worried about yesterday.
 If at first you don't succeed screw it-save it for nite check.
 1964 1968 U S Navy.
 Two cruises off Nam.